Distinguishing features of longitudinal magnetoconductivity for a Rarita-Schwinger-Weyl node: Conductivity

 which can be easily computed by using the spinorial forms shown in Eq.~\eqref{eqev}.
 Assuming a reciprocal interband-scattering function between the $ s = 1/2$ and $s=3/2$ bands, we set $ {\mathcal V}_{ 1/2, 3/2 } = {\mathcal V}_{ 3/2, 1/2 }$.
-For this system, altogether we need three parameters for the scattering strengths, leading to
+Under these assumptions, altogether we need three parameters for the scattering strengths, leading to

 We have added the self-explanatory subscripts, ``intra'' and ``inter'', to clearly indicate the intraband- and interband-parts, respectively.